Deformations of algebras in noncommutative geometry: Calabi-Yau algebras and isolated hypersurface singularities

-Another way we did it was by realizing the ring as $\cO_{\Nil \mfsl_2}$ for the subvariety $\Nil \mfsl_2 \subseteq \mfsl_2 \cong \bA^3$ inside affine space, then first deforming $\cO_{\mfsl_2} = \cO_{\mfsl_2^*}$ to the noncommutative ring $U \mfsl_2$, then finding a central quotient that yields a quantization of $\cO_{\Nil \mfsl_2}$.
+Another way we did it was by realizing the ring as $\cO(\Nil \mfsl_2)$ for the subvariety $\Nil \mfsl_2 \subseteq \mfsl_2 \cong \bA^3$ inside affine space, then first deforming $\cO(\mfsl_2) = \cO(\mfsl_2^*)$ to the noncommutative ring $U \mfsl_2$, then finding a central quotient that yields a quantization of $\cO(\Nil \mfsl_2)$.

 We would like to generalize this approach to quantizing more general hypersurfaces in $\bA^3$.
-Suppose $f \in \bk[x,y,z]$ is a hypersurface.
+Suppose $f \in \bk[x,y,z]$ is a hypersurface and $\bk$ has characteristic zero.
 Then we claim that there is a canonical Poisson bivector field on $Z(f)$.
 This comes from the \emph{Calabi-Yau} structure on $\bA^3$, i.e., \emph{everywhere nonvanishing volume form}.
 Namely, $\bA^3$ is equipped with the volume form

 The inverse of this is the everywhere nonvanishing top polyvector field